Geothermal heat pump connection in a new home foundation

 The interesting thing about this variation is that it is specifically targeted to very cold climates, rather than a mix of warm/cool environments.
 This really opens up the market for consumers in the upper reaches of both North America and Europe.

 Its downside?
-The initial cost of the unit.
+The initial cost of the unit is a bit overwhelming.
 But if the savings predicted by Wenatchee Valley College in Washington, (up to 60%!), prove comparable to residential savings, this unit will pay for itself in short order.
+There is no doubt that heat pumps are an advanced technology for energy conservation, whether you want to save money, or the planet, or both.